Your web browser is outdated and may be insecure

 1. Three ways to save on your childcare costs

-There are now three main ways to claim back some of the cost of registered childcare.
-Free hours, Tax-free Childcare and Universal Credit.
+There are now three main ways to claim back some of the cost of registered childcare - free hours, tax-free childcare and Universal Credit.
 It can be confusing trying to work out which, if any of these, are right for your family.

 RCN Foundation Benevolent Grants Manager, Ruth, tested out the government’s new Childcare Choices web page to see how accurately it would advise on entitlements.
 “The checker is easy to use, it only took about five minutes to get an answer, but it left off Universal Credit regardless of how much income I selected.
 It will only tell you about Universal Credit if you say you’re already receiving it!
 If your household savings are under £16,000, then it’s worth checking your Universal Credit entitlement using a benefit calculator”, Ruth told us.